 arrived on the American sartorial scene with a vengeance.
 The desire of proud

 their economic position by emulating their concept of the dress of English

 aristocracy helped fuel the strength of the Fauntleroy craze which

 English fashion houses played a major role in setting American fashion

 and the perceived aristocratic English style help to popularize it in America.

-A boy's Fauntleroy suit might consist of a wide-brimmed sailor hat or floppy tam, a frilly blouse with aruffled or lace collar and wrist trim, a velvet jacket, velet kneepants or kilt, long stockings, and a variety of foot wear.
+A boy's Fauntleroy suit might consist of a wide-brimmed sailor hat or floppy tam, a frilly blouse with a ruffled or lace collar and wrist trim, a velvet jacket, velvet knee pants or kilt, long stockings, and a variety of foot wear.
 The various combinations or endless as were the different alternatives.
 A boy rather than wearing a fancy blouse might have a button up jacket with a lace collar sewn on.
 Stockings and footwear also varied considerably.
-The partcular styles and combinations varied considerably over time.
+The particular styles and combinations varied considerably over time.